brandon-gamble/automated_garden/README.md

   As such, I broke and bought a cool-mist humidifier and enabled it with hysteresis and a humiditiy sensor.

   ### Cool-mist humidifier
+  The cool-mist humidifier was attached to a relay which was controlled by a switch class with a hysteresis schedule.
+This proved to be a very effective way to control the humidity of the envrionment.

+  One thing I noticed is that occasionally the humidifier would get "stuck" on and run continuously for hours until it was out of water.
+Ironically, this would occur when one of the DHT sensors became saturated and rather than read 100% humidity, it would read NaN.
+As a result, the hysteresis switch would not register that the humidity was above the high threshold.

+  To address this, I added a heuristic to the sensor array.
+Rather than simply averaging the three sensors values, a filter was applied to ignore any sensors giving NaN.
+The remaining sensors values were then averaged and this humidity value was passed to the hysteresis switch.

 # Raspberry Pi
   ## pySerial